Travel.State.Gov > International Travel > Learn About Your Destination > Togo International Travel Information

-Traffic Laws: Many drivers in Togo do not obey traffic laws as traffic laws are rarely enforced.
+Traffic Laws: Many drivers in Togo do not obey traffic laws, which are rarely enforced.
 Traffic signals often do not function properly or are missing from major intersections.
-If you choose to drive in Togo, you should observe someone else drive before doing so yourself in order to familiarize yourself with atypical driving practices, including stopping prior to entering a traffic circle.
-You should be prepared for drivers who run red lights and stop signs, or drive in the wrong direction on one-way streets.
+If you choose to drive in Togo, you should observe someone else drive beforehand in order to familiarize yourself with atypical driving practices, including stopping prior to entering a traffic circle.
+You should be prepared for drivers who run red lights and stop signs or drive in the wrong direction on one-way streets.
 Driving can be chaotic, particularly in the crowded city center and in the dense neighborhoods along the Ghanaian border.

 At official checkpoints, Togolese security officials prefer that you approach with your interior light on, headlights dimmed, and have your driver’s license, registration, and proof of insurance ready.
-You should carry copies of important documents, such as your passport and driver’s license to provide to authorities rather than handing over your originals.
-You should never make a grease payment or bribe to the police or gendarmes for them to perform their work or to be let go.
-Be firm and polite, and ask for permission to drive with the officer who is making the traffic stop, or trail their vehicle or motorbike to the nearest police precinct if a resolution cannot be reached on the street.
-Do not let the officer in your vehicle.
+You should carry copies of important documents, such as your passport and driver’s license, to provide to authorities rather than handing over your originals.
+You should never pay a bribe to the police or gendarmes for them to perform their work or to be released.
+Be firm and polite, and ask for permission to drive with the officer who is making the traffic stop, or trail their vehicle or motorbike, to the nearest police precinct if a resolution cannot be reached on the street.
+Do not let the officer enter your vehicle.

-Public Transportation: Safety standards for small, private buses/taxis are substandard.
-You should exercise caution when using any form of local public transportation and avoid motorcycle-taxis when possible.
-Never get into a taxi with unknown passengers and always agree on the fare before getting in.
+Public Transportation: Safety standards for small, private buses and taxis are substandard.
+You should exercise caution when using any form of local public transportation, and avoid motorcycle-taxis when possible.
+Never get into a taxi with unknown passengers, and always agree on the fare before getting into the car.